Wing Luke

-Wing Chong Luke (February 18, 1925 – May 16, 1965; 陸榮昌 (Lù Róngchāng, Luk^{6} Wing^{4}coeng^{1})) was a Chinese-American lawyer and politician from Seattle.
+Wing Chong Luke (February 18, 1925 – May 16, 1965; 陸榮昌 (Lù Róngchāng, Luk^{6} Wing^{4}coeng^{1})) was a Chinese American lawyer and politician from Seattle.

 Luke served as an assistant attorney general of Washington for the state civil rights division from 1957 to 1962.
 He was later a member of the Seattle City Council for position 5 from 1962 until his death in 1965 in a plane crash.
-The Wing Luke Museum of the Asian Pacific American Experience is named in his honor.
+The Wing Luke Museum is named in his honor.

-The first Asian-American to hold elected office in the state, Luke was cited as an inspiration by Gary Locke, the first Chinese-American governor of Washington.
+The first Asian American to hold elected office in the state, Luke was cited as an inspiration by Gary Locke, the first Chinese American governor of Washington.

 Early life and education

 Family background and upbringing

-Luke was born on February 18, 1925, in a small town near Canton (modern Guangzhou).
+Luke was born on February 18, 1925, in a small town near Guangzhou.
 His grandfather had run a laundry in Seattle, but exclusion laws forced Luke's father to return to China.
 When Luke was five, his family moved to the United States, but he did not settle in Seattle until 1931, at the age of six.
 Upon their arrival in Seattle, the family saved to open a modest laundry and grocery store in the University District.
 Luke was the oldest of six children.

-While in school, Luke was often teased for his Chinese origins.
+While in school, Luke was often teased for his Chinese origins and on multiple occasions got into physical confrontations with bullies.
+After the outbreak of World War II, Luke's family was evicted from their apartment by their landlady for looking Japanese, which would instill in Luke a fire for social activism for the rest of his life.
 However, he eventually became the Roosevelt High School student body president.
-In 1944, his grades and civic activities earned him one of nine slots, as a high school consultant for the White House Conference on juvenile problems.
+In 1944, his grades and civic activities earned him an invitation as a high school consultant for a White House Conference on juvenile problems, though Luke's induction into the army would prevent him from attending.